chipsalliance/firrtl-spec/spec.md

   connect out, in
 ```

-The type of the submodule instance `passthrough` above is thus:
+The type of the submodule instance `passthrough`{.firrtl} above is thus:

 ```firrtl
 { flip in : UInt<8>, out : UInt<8> }